Historical Horizons Fellowship

 - On the Gradweb application in the Department Application section, you will be prompted to fill out a supplementary statement section to be considered for the Historical Horizons fellowship.
 The prompt for the supplementary statement on the application is as follows:

-In 500–1,000 words, please discuss the educational, social, cultural, economic, and/or pandemic-related barriers that you have overcome in pursuit of higher education, your demonstrated commitment to promoting diversity and the advancement of underrepresented and/or first generation communities, and how you can contribute to the creation of a diverse and inclusive department and university.
+In 500–1,000 words, please discuss the barriers that you have overcome in pursuit of higher education (educational, social, cultural, economic, related to disability status, and/or related to dependent care responsibilities); your demonstrated commitment to promoting diversity and the advancement of underrepresented and/or first generation communities; and how you can contribute to the creation of a diverse and inclusive department and university.

-For any questions about the fellowship or graduate admissions, contact the History Department Graduate Coordinator, Nick Mahlum, at firstname.lastname@example.org.
+For any questions about the fellowship or graduate admissions, contact the History Department Director of Graduate Studies.